 Working with a philosopher Roll up your sleeves and let’s get to work!
 In this section of the Lab, we are aiming at having lens-based artists set on board with a philosopher and working together on a specific topic.
 The purpose is for artists to empower their thinking tools and the way they structure their ideas and on the other hand, for a philosopher to have a hands-on experience of the artistic practice, in order to potentially use that for their research.
 Make note that although the project is mainly designed for artists to learn and expand their thinking methodology, it is also focused on the enrichment of the creative process with the aim of producing a body of work inspired from their encounter with a philosopher.

-How it works All artists using lens-based imagery are invited to submit their work and participate in the project.
-The number of participating artists will be small (6-8) and a selection will take place based on their portfolio.
+It works upon commission by a cultural or educational organization but may also be organized by the PHLSPH Lab.
+When initiated by the Lab, the group of participating artists is small (6-8) and they are either invited or selected following an open call.
 The goal is to have a close collaboration between the philosopher and the artists to ensure a personalized experience and an effective method of exchanging views and discussing images.